Our governing body is a mixture of people from our local community, parents and school staff.

 Anna Sedina, Msc Finance and Accounting

 Finance Professional with 12+ years’ experience at global investment banks.
-Her role within the finance function requires control focused mind-set, complex problem solving and project management skills.
+Her role within the finance function requires control focused mindset, complex problem solving, and project management skills.
 Anna has also gained diverse cultural awareness through multiple international assignments.
-At this stage in her career Anna is passionate about using her skillset in a way that will directly benefit her local community through education.
-Outside of work she has a keen interested in fitness, nutrition, and DIY.
+At this stage in her career, Anna is passionate about using her skillset in a way that will directly benefit her local community through education.
+Outside of work, she has a keen interest in fitness, nutrition, and DIY.

 Vicky spent the majority of her professional career in senior management roles within the HR function.
 Her last role was Head of HR with BAA Stansted Airport Ltd (1988 – 2007).